 Almost any web project should have an admin part.
 Some web projects have an admin dashboard that takes nearly 50% or more of all functionality, especially in B2B projects.
 In such cases, it is very important to use the best approach you can to develop the dashboard.
 Here are the most important front-end features you need to think about:

 - Big dashboards should work fast.
-Data changes should not cause web page reload if possible.
+Data changes should not cause a web page to reload if possible.

 - Some data in different places could be related, and this logic should be triggered on the fly.